 We all are familiar with the traditional, bright white ceiling lights.
 They are in our offices, our shopping centers, our classrooms, and even in some cases, our homes.
-That’s because fluorescent lighting is cheap, providing good energy efficiency, and easy to install in any room.
+That’s because fluorescent lighting is cheap, provides good energy efficiency, and is easy to install in any room.
 But just because it doesn’t take a lot of time to install doesn’t mean it’s a good solution for your work.

 In fact, it may be harming your health and the health of your students.
 Research studies have reported that it can cause migraines, headaches, eye strain, sleep problems, stress, anxiety, and more.
 The body prefers to be under natural light sunlight, and when it’s not, you may notice an impact on student behavior.

 What Type of Lighting is Better than Fluorescent Lights?